Corning NY: Glass and Western Art

 Patio Corning Museum of Glass

-TOUR/MAKE: Corning Museum of Glass, Corning NY
+TOUR/MAKE: Corning Museum of Glass

-This intriguing museum brings you closer to the best of contemporary studio glass and glass objects throughout the ages than any other institution in the world.
+This intriguing Corning Museum of Glass brings you closer to the best of contemporary studio glass and glass objects throughout the ages than any other institution in the world.
 In 2015, a new 100,000 sq. ft. wing was added to house the museum’s highly admired collection of Contemporary Glass Art.
 These weird and creative installations, within 26,000 sq ft of bright white galleries, make you think.
 And smile.
 And, often stare in wonder.
 Be prepared to Instagram the hell out of each piece.

 History of Glass